apinf/platform/README.md

 -------------
 Diagrams of the Apinf minimum viable product (MVP) architecture and ecosystem.

-Currently, there are two options for the architecture.
+Currently, there are two options for the architecture:

+* In option A, we will develop our own dashboard and use the API Umbrella Admin API to build Apinf features.
+* In option B, we will extend the current API Umbrella Web platform to include a dashboard.

 The decision on the architecture to be made once we understand the API Umbrella Admin API better.

 ![Architecture diagram](https://cdn.rawgit.com/apinf/api-umbrella-dashboard/master/docs/APINF_MVP_architecture.svg)